irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/RobotCodeInstructions/ComposingTasksTogether.md

   new DriveForwardTask(3.5));
 ```

-The example above is a pair of two tasks that will execute at the same time, completing when the task has taken 3 seconds AND the robot has driven 3.5 inches forward.
+The example above runs two tasks at the same time, completing when 3 seconds have elapsed AND the robot has driven 3.5 inches forward.

 ## ConditionalTask-based tasks

-Conditional Tasks have the ability to use branching logic based on conditions within our tasks.
-These are implemented as classes inheriting from ```ConditionalTask```, which run perform some logic to evaluate a condition like "elevator is above level 3" and based on that decide which action to perform next.
-This allows you to create a decision tree based on different conditions to have the macro or autonomous routine be responsive to the current state of the robot or even the state of the world around it.
+Conditional tasks can use branching logic based on conditions within our tasks.
+These are implemented as classes inheriting from `ConditionalTask`, which evaluate a condition (e.g., "elevator is above level 3") and, based on that, decide which action to perform next.
+This allows you to create a decision tree based on different conditions so the macro or autonomous routine can respond to the current state of the robot or even the world around it.